skepticaldude/devops-engineering-lab/README.md

 ### Progress update 07 mar 2026
 > still getting familiar with a lot
+>
 > understand how the images thing works
+>
 > i think i deployed my first container today
+>
-> i think im understanding how the requests thing works, it's just to keep the workflow as smooth as possible
+> i think i'm understanding how the requests thing works, it's just to keep the workflow as smooth as possible

-i completed a google clould lab called `CLOUD RUN` here's the detail below;
+i completed a google clould lab called `CLOUD RUN` here's the detail below.

+In this lab, you learn to:

+* Enable the Cloud Run and Artifact Registry APIs.
+*	Create a simple Node.js application that can be deployed as a serverless, stateless container.
+*	Create an Artifact Registry repository.
+*	Containerize your application and upload it to Artifact Registry.
+*	Deploy a containerized application on Cloud Run.
+*	Delete unneeded images to avoid incurring extra storage charges.